Montana - #16

-Despite significant inmigration, Montana still does not have onerous building regulations.
+Land-use freedom and environmental policy have deteriorated since 2007.
+Building restrictions are now more onerous than average.
 Eminent domain reform has not gone far.
 The state’s renewable portfolio standards are among the toughest in the country, raising the cost of electricity.
 The state has a fairly high minimum wage for its median wage level.
-Overall, it is one of the least free states when it comes to the labor market.
+Overall, Montana is one of the least free states when it comes to the labor market.
+Health insurance mandates are extremely expensive.
 Montana has gone from one of the least regulated states for occupational licensing in 2000 to one of the more regulated today.
-However, nurse practitioners, dental hygienists, and physician assistants enjoy a moderate amount of practice freedom.
+However, licensing was trimmed in 2016, and nurses enjoy substantial practice freedom.
 Insurance freedom is middling, as the state imposes some restrictions on rating criteria but has gone to “file and use” for most lines.
-It joined the IIPRC in 2013–14.
-On lawsuit freedom, it is slightly above average (less vulnerable to abusive suits).
+It joined the Interstate Insurance Product Regulation Compact in 2013–14.
+There is a general ban on sales below cost, and medical facilities and moving companies both face entry barriers.
+On lawsuit freedom it is slightly above average (less vulnerable to abusive suits).

-Montana is one of the best states for gun rights, although it has fairly extensive limits on where one may carry within cities, and the effective cost of a carry license increased in 2011–12.
+Montana is one of the better states for gun rights, although it has fairly extensive limits on where one may carry within cities.
 Montana also does well on gambling, where it has an unusual, competitive model for video terminals that does not involve casinos.
-On criminal justice, Montana is about average.
-Drug arrest rates are more than one standard deviation below the national average, but the incarceration rate is above average, when adjusted for crime rates.
-The state is schizophrenic on cannabis, with a reasonably liberal medical marijuana program (scaled back slightly in 2011–12) but also the possibility of a life sentence for a single cannabis offense not involving minors and a one-year mandatory minimum for any level of cultivation.
-The civil asset forfeiture law is among the worst for property rights in the country.
-The burden of proof is on innocent owners, all the proceeds go to law enforcement, and the burden of proof for showing a property is forfeitable is mere probable cause.
-Tobacco and alcohol freedoms are subpar, with draconian smoking bans, higher-than-average cigarette taxes, and a state monopoly on liquor stores.
-Educational freedom is mediocre, with fairly light regulation of private schools and homeschools but no choice programs.
-The state was forced to legalize same-sex marriage in 2014, and its oppressive super-DOMA was therefore overturned.
+On criminal justice, Montana is above average.
+Drug arrests are more than one standard deviation below the national average, but the incarceration rate is about average, when adjusted for crime rates.
+The state is schizophrenic on cannabis, with a reasonably liberal medical marijuana program but also the possibility of a life sentence for a single cannabis offense not involving minors and a one-year mandatory minimum for any level of cultivation.
+Montana reformed its terrible asset forfeiture law in 2015 but has not touched the equitable sharing loophole.
+Tobacco and alcohol freedoms are subpar, with draconian smoking bans, higher-than-average cigarette taxes, and state monopoly liquor stores.
+Educational freedom is slightly better than average, with fairly light regulation of private schools and homeschools and, since 2015, a strictly limited tax credit scholarship law.
+The state was forced to legalize same-sex marriage in 2014, and its oppressive super-DOMA was therefore also overturned.